codegis/google-calendar-laravel/README.md

 ### Getting events

 You can fetch all events by simply calling `Event::get();` this will return all events of the coming year.
-An event comes in the form of a `Ldiazjaramillo\GoogleCalendar\Event` object.
+An event comes in the form of a `Codegis\GoogleCalendar\Event` object.

 The full signature of the function is: